 - Using consistent formatting throughout

-Preserve all prior content: Do not remove or modify previous updates; only append new information.
+5. **Preserve all prior content**: Do not remove or modify previous log update entries; only append new information.
+The `## Plan Deviations` block is the only section near the top of the log that should be modified (to accumulate deviation summaries).

 Prompts: